-Tibouchina urvilleana, I remember when I first encountered the purple Princess flower.
+Tibouchina urvilleana, I remember when I first encountered the purple glory Princess flower.
 It was over 35 years ago, in West Palm Beach, Florida, when I met my wife’s grandmother for the first time.

-An evergreen shrub, from the Melastomataceae family, is native to South America, especially Guiana and Brazil.
+An evergreen shrub from the family Melastomataceae is native to South America, especially Guiana and Brazil.

 The Tibouchina plant does well in warm climates.
 You may keep this plant as a carefully pruned houseplant, a flowering shrub, or a small tree.